greenc/rps/README.md

 4. Run `bower install` from the root directory to download the Bower dependencies
 5. Run `bower install` from the `test/` directory to download the Bower dependencies for tests

-You can now run the default `grunt` command from the root directory which will build the app and set up watch tasks To preview the app, run `grunt serve` to view the app in a browser (includes live reload for quicker development)
+You can now run the default `grunt` command from the root directory which will build the app and set up watch tasks.

+To preview the app, run `grunt serve` to view the app in a browser (includes live reload for quicker development).